reiserwang/vizro/README.md

 - **Column Selection**: Focus on relevant variables for causal analysis
 - **Browser**: Use modern browsers (Chrome, Firefox, Safari) for best experience

+## 🔮 Future Works

+We are planning to enhance the forecasting capabilities by adding more advanced models from the `statsmodels` library.
+Here are some of the models we are considering:

+*   **Exponential Smoothing (ETS)**: To better handle data with trend and seasonality.
+*   **Vector Autoregression (VAR)**: For multivariate time series analysis.
+*   **State-Space Models**: To model time series in terms of unobserved states.
+*   **Dynamic Factor Models**: To explain a large number of time series with a small number of unobserved common factors.

+We also plan to add more features to the causal analysis section, such as:
+*   Allowing users to add or remove edges from the causal graph.
+*   Implementing what-if analysis to simulate interventions.

 ## 📝 License

 This project is open source and available under the MIT License.